Zhang-Yihao/zhang-yihao.github.io/_pages/about.md

 - **Second prize**, Chinese Mathematics Competitions for Undergraduates (Beijing Division), *2023*

 # 📖 Educations
-- *2023.10 - 2024.05 (now)*, Research Assistant, School of Computing and Informatino Systems, Singapore Management University.
+- *2023.10 - 2024.05*, Research Assistant, School of Computing and Information Systems, Singapore Management University.
 - *2020.09 - 2024.06 (expected)*, Undergraduate Student, School of Mathematical Sciences, Peking University.

 # 💬 Talks
+- *2024.04*, Presented our work on [Adversarial Representation Engineering](https://arxiv.org/pdf/2404.13752) in an internal talk in Huawei.
 - *2023.06*, Presented my paper "Using Z3 for Formal Modeling and Verification of FNN Global Robustness" on SEKE 2023.

 # 💻 Projects